davidmalcolm/texi2rst/output/how-to-use-inline-assembly-language-in-c-code.rst

 library routines may temporarily use the register for other things (unless you recompile them specially for the task at hand).

-``qsort``, and global register variablesIt is not safe for one function that uses a global register variable to call another such function ``foo`` by way of a third function ``lose`` that is compiled without knowledge of this variable (i.e. in a different source file in which the variable isn't declared).
+.. index:: qsort, and global register variables

+It is not safe for one function that uses a global register variable to call another such function ``foo`` by way of a third function ``lose`` that is compiled without knowledge of this variable (i.e. in a different source file in which the variable isn't declared).
 This is